City Congregation for Humanistic Judaism: Other activities

-Rabbis
+Clergy

-The leader of The City Congregation, is Rabbi Dr. Tzemah Yoreh, one the intellectual leaders of Jewish humanism.
+The leader of The City Congregation is Rabbi Dr. Tzemah Yoreh, one the foremost intellectual leaders in Jewish humanism.
 He has been a student of the Bible since his earliest days, winning the Diaspora Division of the International Bible Contest in childhood.
 He attended the Hebrew University of Jerusalem, where he obtained his Ph.D. in biblical criticism in record time.
-He has recently completed a second Ph.D. in Ancient Wisdom Literature at the University of Toronto for the joy of studying ancient text.
+He has recently completed a second Ph.D. in Ancient Wisdom Literature at the University of Toronto (thesis: A Compositional History of Ben Sira in the Context of the Transmission of Instruction Literature in the Ancient Mediterranean) for the joy of studying ancient text.

 Rabbi Yoreh is a prolific writer and his humanist liturgy has been featured in The Forward in an article entitled “No God, No Problem”.
 He wrote, in Hebrew, an Atheist-Feminist Siddur.
 More recently he is the author of the Humanist Prayer Omnibus, which re-imagines prayer as a catalyst for human-driven change rather than communication with a deity.
-As a writer he is perhaps best known for his theories on why Abraham killed Isaac, featured in The Times of Israel and thetorah.com.
+As a writer he is perhaps best known for his theories on why Abraham killed Isaac, featured in The Times of Israel and TheTorah.com.

-Rabbi Emeritus, Rabbi Peter Schweitzer, is a recognized leader of Humanistic Judaism.
-He served as the president of the Association of Humanistic Rabbis and is a member of the Editorial Board of the journal Humanistic Judaism.
-He also contributes the Humanistic perspective to Moment Magazine's "Ask the Rabbi" column.
+Rabbi Emeritus Peter Schweitzer was a recognized leader of Humanistic Judaism.
+He served as the president of the Association of Humanistic Rabbis and was a member of the Editorial Board of the journal Humanistic Judaism.
+He also contributed the Humanistic perspective to "Ask the Rabbi" column, published in Moment Magazine.
 Among his writings are: The Liberated Haggadah: A Passover Celebration for Cultural, Secular and Humanistic Jews (The Center for Cultural Judaism, 2006), The Guide for a Humanistic Bar/Bat Mitzvah (The City Congregation for Humanistic Judaism, 2003), and A Modern Lamentation: A Memorial to 9/11 (The City Congregation for Humanistic Judaism, Rosh Hashanah, 2002).

-Rabbi Schweitzer is also recognized for the major collection of Jewish Americana that he amassed over twenty-five years.
-Numbering some 10,000 items, he donated this major collection in 2005 to The National Museum of American Jewish History in Philadelphia.
-Rabbi Schweitzer's dedication to social service and Jewish causes comes from a long tradition of family commitment.
-He is the great-grandson of the renowned constitutional lawyer and Jewish civic leader, Louis Marshall, and the grandson of Jacob Billikopf, the nationally recognized leader in social work, Jewish philanthropy and labor negotiation.
+Rabbi Schweitzer was also recognized for cultivating "the largest private collection of 20th-century Jewish Americana on record", amassed over 25 years.
+Numbering some 10,000 items, he donated the majority of his collection in 2005 to the Weitzman National Museum of American Jewish History in Philadelphia.
+Rabbi Schweitzer's dedication to social service and Jewish causes came from a long tradition of family commitment.
+He was the great-grandson of the constitutional lawyer and Jewish civic leader Louis Marshall, and the grandson of Jacob Billikopf, a nationally recognized leader in social work, Jewish philanthropy and labor negotiation.

+Rabbi Schweitzer died on December 20, 2023, after a three-year battle with pancreatic cancer.